 PayPal will contact you only if there are any questions or concerns raised during the review process.
 If you do not hear from PayPal, either during or after the review period, you can assume your application was reviewed without concern and you may continue using the credentials assigned to you.
 If the review process does surface questions, these must be addressed before you can continue making production calls from your application.

-Reviewing applications with Mass Pay API calls
+Review applications with Mass Pay API calls

-If your application uses the Mass Pay operation, you must white-list your application before you can move it to the live environment.
+If your application uses the Mass Pay operation, you must whitelist your application before you can move it to the live environment.
 To enable Mass Pay, reference transactions, and

 About the review process